Flinders Ranges: Flora and fauna

 The flora of the Ranges are largely species adapted to a semi-arid environment, including sugar gum, cypress-pine, mallee and black oak.
 Moister areas near Wilpena Pound support grevilleas, Guinea flowers, Liliaceae and ferns.
 Reeds and sedges grow near permanent water sources such as springs and waterholes.

 Since the eradication of dingos and the establishment of permanent waterholes for stock, the number of red kangaroos, western grey kangaroos and wallaroos in the Flinders Ranges has increased.
-The yellow-footed rock-wallaby, which neared extinction after the arrival of Europeans due to hunting and predation by foxes, has now stabilised.
+The yellow-footed rock-wallaby, which neared extinction after the arrival of Europeans due to hunting and predation by foxes and feral cats, has now stabilised.
 Other endemic marsupials include dunnarts and planigales.
 Insectivorous bats make up a significant proportion of the mammals.
 There are a large number of bird species including parrots, galahs, emus, the wedge-tailed eagle and small numbers of water birds.
 Reptiles include goannas, snakes, dragon lizards, skinks and geckos.
 The streambank froglet is an endemic amphibian.

 The Ranges are part of the Tirari–Sturt stony desert ecoregion.

 World Heritage bid

-A team acting on behalf of the Government of South Australia and the traditional owners, the Adnyamathanha people, which includes internationally renowned American palaeontologist Mary L. Droser, has lodged the nomination for the Flinders Ranges as a World Heritage Site, on the basis of its unique geological and palaeontological values.
+A team acting on behalf of the Government of South Australia and the traditional owners, the Adnyamathanha people, which includes internationally-renowned American palaeontologist Mary L. Droser, lodged a nomination for a tentative listing as a World Heritage Site, which was accepted by UNESCO in April 2021.

+The application was made on the basis of its unique geological and palaeontological values.
 It is a lengthy process, and the site needs to fulfil very specific criteria as well as showing strong evidence that its values are absolutely unique in the world.

 The involvement of the Adnyamathanha people, particularly their caring for country and sharing knowledge of their cultural heritage, is an important part of the future management of a World Heritage site.
 In November 2022, the state government announced an allocation of A$500,000 over four years towards enabling the Adnyamathanha people to identify priorities for cultural heritage protection.
 One example is the rock engravings that are understood to be the oldest artwork in the world, some dating back 40,000 years.
 Elder Vince Coulthard has been involved in the application process, and says that the creation stories also need to be included.

-Seven properties in the Flinders have been identified as possessing the technical and scientific evidence necessary to support the bid:
+Seven geographically separate properties in the Flinders have been identified as possessing the technical and scientific evidence necessary to support the bid: